Carnian: Stratigraphic definitions

-The Carnian was named in 1869 by Mojsisovics.
-It is unclear if it was named after the Carnic Alps or after the Austrian region of Carinthia (Kärnten in German) or after the Carnia historical region in northeastern Italy.
-The name, however, was first used referring to a part of the Hallstatt Limestone cropping out in Austria.
+The Carnian was named in 1869 by Edmund von Mojsisovics.
+It is unclear if it was named after the Carnic Alps or the Austrian region of Carinthia (Kärnten in German), or after the Carnia historical region in northeastern Italy.
+The name, however, was first used referring to a part of the Hallstatt Limestone (de) cropping out in Austria.

 The base of the Carnian Stage is defined as the place in the stratigraphic record where the ammonite species Daxatina canadensis first appears.
 The global reference profile for the base is located at the Stuores-Wiesen near Badia in the Val Badia in the region of South Tyrol, Italy.

 The top of the Carnian (the base of the Norian) is at the bases of the ammonite biozones of Klamathites macrolobatus or Stikinoceras kerri and the conodont biozones of Metapolygnathus communisti or Metapolygnathus primitius.

 Subdivisions

 There is no established, standard usage for the Carnian subdivisions, thus, while in some regional stratigraphies a two-substage subdivision is common: